Codaway/serbox-firmware/README.md

 the box sends the query out on the other serial interface to the B&G computer.
 B&G responds, and the response is sent back to the masthead display.
 When the masthead display is not doing queries, B&G transmits other data, which is then sent to the recording device.

+I also include the Psion Organizer OPL files in this code: the device is capable of multitasking, so one program handles the serial interface, the other one copies data into files.